roneyuan/investment-allocation-assistant/README.md

 # Investment Allocation Assistant

-A financial quiz app to determine your investment allocation for stock and bond.
+A financial app to determine your investment allocation for stock and bond.

 # Demo